-The United States Medical Licensing Examination (USMLE) is a three step examination for medical license in the United States.
-It assesses a physician’s ability to apply knowledge, concepts, and principles, & to demonstrate fundamental patient-centered skills, that are important in health and disease
+The United States Medical Licensing Examination (USMLE) is a stepwise examination for medical license in the United States.
+Mainly, it assesses a physician’s ability to apply the gained knowledge, concepts, and principles, & to demonstrate fundamental patient-centered skills, that are important in health and disease.

 |STEPs||Exam Content||Duration||Min Score to Pass|